rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-machines/windows/classic/hpcpack-cluster-node-manage.md

 ```
 ### <a name="parameters"></a>Parameters
 * **ServiceName**: Name of the cloud service that new compute node VMs are added to.
-* **ImageName**: Azure VM image name, which can be obtained through the Azure classic portal or Azure PowerShell cmdlet **Get-AzureVMImage**.
+* **ImageName**: Azure VM image name, which can be obtained through the Azure portal or Azure PowerShell cmdlet **Get-AzureVMImage**.
 The image must meet the following requirements:

   1. A Windows operating system must be installed.
   2. HPC Pack must be installed in the compute node role.